Obamacare: Leviathan Rising

 In the upcoming debate over the national-debt ceiling, the stakes couldn’t be higher.
 The economic recovery has stalled.
 The debt mounts by $4 billion each day.

-With things so bad, the prospects for real spending cuts and reforms to ...
+With things so bad, the prospects for real spending cuts and reforms to limit ...

 over Debt Ceiling